smellslikeml/hacking_notes/README.md

 ## What You'll Find

-* Understanding these techniques will help you build tools with fewer unintended applications.
+* Understanding hacks to help write code with fewer unintended uses.
 * Solve Bug Bounties to get paid while sharpening your skills.
-* Some methods cross over for more benign applications.
+* Learn techniques with more benign applications.
 * A fascinating history in hacking.

-## Notes
-* The Hacker Playbook -- configure Kali machine with tools